 - Veto – The ultimate authority to accept or reject Big Data conclusions

 For a metrics-driven organization, a possible way to determine the effectiveness of your Big Data initiatives is to do a weighted rating of the Vs based on your organizational priorities.
-These organizational priorities can range from but not limited to increasing employee retention rates, improving customer experiences, improving mergers and acquisitions activities, making better investment decisions, effectively managing the organization, increasing market share, improving citizens services, faster software development, improving design, becoming more innovative and improving lives.
-What all of this means is that data is not just data but it is in fact an organization’s most important asset after its people.
-Since data is now a competitive asset, lets explore some of the ways we can use it:
+These organizational priorities can range from but not limited to increasing employee retention rates, improving customer experiences, improving mergers and acquisitions activities, making better investment decisions, effectively managing the organization, increasing market share, improving citizens services, faster software development, improving the design, becoming more innovative and improving lives.
+What all of this means is that data is not just data but it is, in fact, an organization’s most important asset after its people.
+Since data is now a competitive asset, let’s explore some of the ways we can use it:

 - Monte Carlo Simulations – Determine a range of scenarios of outcomes and their probabilities.